 The West Point Civilian Personnel Advisory Center (CPAC) services Department of the Army civilian employees on Fort Hamilton.
 This includes U.S. Army Recruiting Command (USAREC), Fort Hamilton Network Enterprise Center (NEC), Army Sustainment Command (ASC) and all appropriated fund and nonappropriated fund civilian garrison employees.
 Our mission at CPAC is to serve as a consultant to senior leadership on all matters pertaining to civilian personnel; and to provide advice, assistance and services to the civilian work force.

-The Directorate of Emergency Services provides law and order, fire and emergency services and protection operations in support of Joint Base Lewis-McChord and Yakima Training Center.
-Its main mission is to provide a safe and secure environment for the service members, civilians and families that work, live or visit JBLM.
+The Directorate of Emergency Services plans, directs and provides law and order, fire and emergency services, and protection operations in support of Fort Hamilton in order to provide a safe and secure environment for the soldiers, civilians, and families that work, live, or visit the installations.

-The Directorate of Human Resources provides the Joint Base Lewis-McChord community with essential human resources support services to enhance the quality of life for those who work, live, and raise families at JBLM and the surrounding communities in support of Service Member For Life (SFL).
+The Directorate of Human Resources provides the Fort Hamilton community with essential human resources support services to enhance the quality of life for those who work, live, and raise families at Fort Hamilton and the surrounding communities in support of Service Member For Life (SFL).
+The Directorate of Human Resources is made up of the following divisions and programs:

 DPTMS exercises staff supervision over all matters pertaining to contingency planning and operations for Fort Hamilton.